PrimaveraDeveloper/identity-server/ref/features/user-invitations.md

     - A set of parameters that allow customizing the notifications sent to the receiver.

 2. IDS will then determine if the receiver already has an account or not.
-    - If that user already exists, he will be notified of the invitation via email with a link to access the client application (determined by the redirect URI or, if not specified, from the client configuration).No invitation will actually be created.
+    - If that user already exists, he will be notified of the invitation via email with a link to access the client application (determined by the redirect URI or, if not specified, from the client configuration).
+No invitation will actually be created.

-3. When the user does not exist, IDS will create a new invitation, generate a unique token for it, and send the receiver an email notification that contains a link that he can use to accept it.
+3. When the user does not exist, IDS will create a new invitation, generate a unique token for it, and send an email notification to the receiver, containing a link that he can use to accept it.
     - All invitations have an expiration time set.
 After that time elapses, they automatically expire and cannot be accepted any longer.
     - A user can be invited multiple times - from the same or from different client applications.
 When a new invitation is created, any previously existing (and pending) ones will be automatically canceled.